markpub/markpub-org/documentation/MarkPub Install and Web-publish Steps.md

 MarkPub generates HTML files from Markdown files.
 It is a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator).

 MarkPub helps publish the HTML files to the web by installing automation files for GitHub Pages and Netlify.
-When you enable the automation, the site will be regenerated automatically by GitHub or Netlify when files are updated.
+When you enable the automation, the site is regenerated automatically by GitHub or Netlify when files are updated.

 The following instructions yield a static website published via GitHub Pages.